tarsisexistence/redux-pending-effects/README.md

 ### [redux-toolkit](https://github.com/reduxjs/redux-toolkit)

-This approach is simplest and clear
+This approach is simplest and clear.
+Just add the middleware and use your regular toolkit async actions as usual.

 ```javascript
 import { configureStore, getDefaultMiddleware } from '@reduxjs/toolkit';